bruceiv/pegll/examples/miniegg/miniegg_orig.md

 #### *Markdown File Creation:* Working
 #### *Parser Generated :* Complete
 #### *Test File Creation:* Incomplete
-#### *Testing Results:* Failed - None match
+#### *Testing Results:* Unknown
 ### **`miniegg` GRAMMAR GUIDE**
 The following grammar tests example structures to validate the `miniegg` grammar rules.
 ```
 package "miniegg"
 ```
 `Grammar` is the semantic starting rule for the `miniegg` grammar.
-It calls for a space and then one or more repetitions of rules through `Rule+` which repeats a rule one or more times.
+It calls for a space and then one or more repetitions of rules through `RepRule0x`.
 ```
-Grammar         : " " Rule+                     ;
+Grammar         : " " Rule RepRule0x            ;
 ```
-`Rule` is the semantic rule for a rule which is defined by an identifer followed by the character '='.
+`Rule` is the semantic rule for a rule which is defined by an identifer followed by the character '=' while `RepRule0x` is the semantic rule for an expression repeating zero or more times until empty.
+This is accomplished by the ability for recursive calls in semantic rules and the ordered-choice `/` operator.
 See the [grammar for details.](../../gogll.md)
 ```
+RepRule0x       : Rule RepRule0x
+                / empty                         ;
-Rule            : id eq " " Expr+               ;
+Rule            : id eq " " Expr RepExpr0x      ;
 ```
-`Expr` is the semantic rule for an expression which is defined by an identifer then any character other than '='.
+`Expr` is the semantic rule for an expression which is defined by an identifer then any character other than '=' while `ExprRep` is the semantic rule for an expression repeating one or more times until empty.
+This is accomplished by the ability for recursive calls in semantic rules and the ordered-choice `/` operator.
 See the [grammar for details.](../../gogll.md)
 ```
+RepExpr0x       : Expr RepExpr0x
+                / empty                         ;
 Expr            : id neq                        ;
 ```
 `id`, `eq`, and `neq` are lexical rules representing an identifier beginning with an uppercase letter followed by a space, the '=' character literal, and any character that is not '=' respectively.